 Sustainability Platform Manager,

-Try out your capability!
+Test your performance!
 Can you answer these 3 questions about human rights?

-These questions and many more, between 130-150 to be precise, are some of the points you and your suppliers may encounter on the platform’s survey.
-If you fail to answer a question that the experts have deemed vital, you may receive a flag to highlight where you need to prioritise your resources – and as Prosha says “there’s only one type of flag, and that’s a red flag”.
+These questions (and many more – between 130-150), are some of the points you and your suppliers will have to answer when working with the Solution.
+If you fail to answer a question that our experts consider to be a minimum standard you will receive a flag to highlight where you need to prioritise your actions: as Prosha says “there’s only one type of flag, and that’s a red flag”.
 Prosha encourages you to put yourself and your suppliers into the spotlight of the platform and test your performance.
 If the results from your suppliers do not meet your expectations, the Solution allows you to follow-up with additional surveys that focus on improving the suppliers’ performance.
 This allows you to monitor and track the performance of your suppliers.

-In total, Prosha Aziz highlights that it is the responsibility of companies to address HRDD, and using data reporting as a tool is a clear-cut action to undertake.
-With the help of Position Green, abstract and qualitative information can turn into tangible and measurable points which are necessary to report for keeping up to date with new and upcoming Human Rights Due Diligence regulations.
+With the help of Position Green, abstract and qualitative information can turn into tangible and measurable data, which will allow companies to confidently manage their human rights impacts and comply with current and upcoming Human Rights Due Diligence regulations.

 Want to know how we can help you make ESG measurable and actionable, accelerating your sustainability agenda?